-The share capital comprises 2,403,815 shares of the same class with a quotient value of SEK 1 per share.
+The share capital comprises 72,676,783 shares of the same class with a quotient value of SEK 1 per share.

-Issued Tier 1 capital instruments deemed to meet the condition for own capital instruments.
+$^{\rm 1}$ Issued Tier 1 capital instruments deemed to meet the condition for own capital instruments.

-The issue of shares in Bank Norwegian occurred in connection with the completion of the acquisition of 100% of the shares.
+$^{2}$ The issue of shares in Bank Norwegian occurred in connection with the completion of the acquisition of 100% of the shares

-A new share issue occurred and shareholder contributions were obtained as part of the financing for the acquisition of Bank Norwegian.
-Conditional shareholders' contribution of
+&lt;sup>3 A new share issue occurred and shareholder contributions were obtained as part of the financing for the acquisition of Bank Norwegian.
+Conditional shareholders' contribution of SEK 8,449 million and an internal loan of SEK 202 million were converted to unconditional shareholder contributions in November and December 2022.

-SEK 8,449 million.